 Effectiveness of Oral Reading (20 points)

-(See inside front cover for deadline dates.)
+(See Deadline page for quarterly deadline dates.)

 Writer in Residence award is available during the Literature Fellowship cycle.
 The panel review takes place in April.